vthach/mtc-repo/README.md

-# mtc-repo
-This repo is created via terraform.
-Manual edit will be overwritten
+# This repository is for infra developers.